 The Redbridge Local Safeguarding Children Board (LSCB) has recently updated their leaflet in line with the changes to the Disclosure and Barring Service.

 We have some leaflets in our reception area.
-For further information please click here to go to the Redbridge website.
+For further information please click here to read the leaflet

 Child Protection and Safeguarding Statement